|

 Typically, summer camp counselors should be 16 (for younger kids)

 and 18 or older to supervise teens.
-They should also have at least
+They also should have at least

 record checks before they are hired on as camp counselors.